bundabrg/bcf/docs/api.md

             bcf = new BukkitCommandManager(this);

             // Register Commands
-            bcf.registerCommand(MainCommand.class);
+            bcf.registerCommand(new MainCommand());

+            // Register Subcommands
+            bcf.registerSubCommand(MainCommand.class, new MySubCommand());
+            bcf.registerSubCommand(MainCommand.class, new MyOtherSubCommand());
+            bcf.registerSubCommand(MyOtherSubCommand.class, new My SubSubCommand());
         }
     }
     ```

 ## Parser

 You may wish to add your own custom parser.
-Either the built in ones are not sufficient, or you
+Either the built-in ones are not sufficient, or you
 have some custom arguments that need to be parsed in a special way.

 !!! note